luchagomez/cashier/Readme.md

 *EXPECTED RESULT*:
  - The fractionPriceRule should be applied.
  - 6 items should be added to the cart.
- - The total price should be the one defined in the **rules.yml** file for the product CF1 multiplied by 6.
+ - The price should be the one defined in the **rules.yml** file for the product CF1 multiplied by 6.

 ***TEST 10***